 Whether you’re a fresh adopter of virtual machines or a longtime lover of virtualization, Parallels Desktop for Mac has optimized support for your external monitors and Full Screen mode!
-You can view your Parallels Desktop VM on your native display or an external monitor so it looks just like it would if you were using a Windows PC.
+You can view your Parallels Desktop virtual machine on your native display or an external monitor so it looks just like it would if you were using a Windows PC.
 Not only is it functional but look how easy it is in the below steps:

 You can switch to Full Screen mode a couple of ways:

 - From Window mode, choose: View > Enter Full Screen, or click the Full Screen icon in the top right corner of the VM window –>